 Community.
 Collaboration.
 Culture.
 Connection.
 Coworking.

-If you’re interested in: coworking, collaboration, community hubs, creative and cultural spaces, networks of mutual aid, communal care, coliving, co-operative models, distributed and remote work, entrepreneurship, community-led economic development, supporting local businesses, systems change, building partnerships and alliances, making great change and meaningful connections – the Coworking Canada Unconference is for you.
+If you’re interested in: coworking, collaboration, community hubs, creative and cultural spaces, placemaking, social purpose real estate, community land trusts, communal care, coliving, co-operative models, distributed and remote work, entrepreneurship, community-led economic development, supporting local businesses, systems change, the future of work, building partnerships and alliances, making great change and meaningful connections – the Coworking Canada Unconference is for you.
+Join us in Toronto, September 29-30th, 2025.

 EST. 2012